-- 7.1 The Institute's most senior Financial Officer has overall responsibility for the implementation of this policy and the management of Fee Waivers, including the approval of Discretionary Fee Waivers. - 7.2 Staff administering Fee Waivers are responsible for ensuring up-to-date SFC guidance is followed. - 7.3 Awarding of Discretionary Fee Waivers will be recorded and reported on annually to the Finance Directors Practitioner Group. - 8.
-Legislative Framework Further and Higher Education (Scotland) Act 2005
+- 7.1 The College's most senior financial officer has overall responsibility for the implementation of this policy and the management of fee waivers, including the approval of discretionary fee waivers. - 7.2 Staff administering fee waivers are responsible for ensuring up to date SFC guidance is followed.

+8. Legislative Framework

+Further and Higher Education (Scotland) Act 2005